 “75% of the UK’s electricity came from coal in 1990, in 2019, it had fallen to just 2.1%”

-Using energy whose production creates less greenhouse gas emissions than fossil fuels reduces air pollution and does not produce hazardous by-products requiring costly and complex waste management.
+Using green energy, energy whose production creates less greenhouse gas emissions than fossil fuels, reduces air pollution and does not produce hazardous by-products requiring costly and complex waste management.

 Buying green energy supports the diversification of energy supply and reduces dependence on imported fuels like oil, coal and gas.
 In 2018, the energy sector supported 620,000 jobs across the UK – the equivalent to 1 in 46 jobs.